This Day In Music: May 1

 April 30 ~ Birthdays/All ~ May 2

-May 1, 1986 ~ Rapper, producer, songwriter Tommy Brown, full name Thomas Lee Brown, born in Pittsburgh, Pennsylvania, USA ~ Best known for his work as a producer with Ariana Grande, Meghan Trainor, Rodney Jerkins, Jennifer Lopez, Wyclef Jean, Black Eyed Peas, Meek Mill, Travis Scott, Cee Lo Green, Nas, TI, John Legend, Teyana Taylor, Cyhi the Prynce, Victoria Monét, Mario, Chrisette Michele, Kelly Rowland, 2 Chainz, Naya Rivera, Machine Gun Kelly, Fifth Harmony, and others
+May 1, 1986 ~ Rapper, producer, songwriter Tommy Brown, full name Thomas Lee Brown, born in Pittsburgh, Pennsylvania, USA ~ Best known for his work as a producer with Ariana Grande, Meghan Trainor, Rodney Jerkins, Jennifer Lopez, Wyclef Jean, Black Eyed Peas, Meek Mill, Travis Scott, Cee Lo Green, Nas, TI, John Legend, Teyana Taylor, Cyhi the Prynce, Victoria Monét, Mario, Chrisette Michele, Kelly Rowland, 2 Chainz, Naya Rivera, Machine Gun Kelly, and Fifth Harmony

 May 1, 1972 ~ Country singer, guitarist, songwriter Cory Morrow born in Houston, Texas, USA ~ Enjoying popularity especially in his native Texas.
 Actively recording since the late 1990s.
 Closely associated with Pat Green, notably on the acclaimed 2001 collaborative Songs We'd Wish We'd Written album.
 Has also collaborated with Roger Creager, Reckless Kelly, and Stoney Larue